dvingerh/PyInstaLive/README.md

 This script enables you to download any ongoing Instagram livestreams as well as any available replays.
 It is based on [another script](https://github.com/taengstagram/instagram-livestream-downloader) that has now been discontinued.

+## Features

+- Download ongoing livestreams (also detects livestreams in which the user is curently a guest)
+- Download available replays
+- Download livestream and replay comments
+- Run a command when starting and/or finishing a download (Experimental)
+- Upload the downloaded livestream or replay to an FTP server (Experimental)

 ## Quickstart

 - [Read the notes below (important!)](https://github.com/notcammy/PyInstaLive#notes)